enthought/mayavi/docs/source/mayavi/application.rst

 Visualization data in Mayavi is performed by loading some data as `data sources`, and applying visualization modules to these sources to visualize the data as described in the :ref:`an-overview-of-mayavi` section.
-To get a fealing of how this work, going throught the :ref:`Parametric surfaces example <parametric_surfaces_example>` can be helpful.
+To get a feeling of how this work, going through the :ref:`Parametric surfaces example <parametric_surfaces_example>` can be helpful.